Arisodee/Gallery/README.md

     Open terminal on localhost:8000

 ## Known bugs
-No known bugs so far.
-If found, send me an email
+No known bugs so far

 ## Support and contact details
  Incase you come across errors, have any questions, ideas ,concerns, or want to contribute to the application, feel free to reach me at : arisodee@gmail.com